 Storage instructions

-Storage: Allow the pot pie to cool completely before storing.
-Cover the pie dish tightly with plastic wrap or foil, or transfer individual slices to an airtight container.
-Refrigerate for up to 3 days.
+Storage: Let the pot pie cool completely before covering.
+Store in the pie dish covered with plastic wrap or foil, or transfer slices to an airtight container.
+Keeps for up to 3 days.

-Freezing the Pot Pie (Unbaked): For longer storage, prepare the pie up as directed until before you add the egg wash.
-Instead, place it on a sheet pan in the freezer to flash freeze for an hour.
-Then, wrap it in plastic wrap and a gallon freezer bag and store in the freezer for 2-3 months until ready to bake.
-You can either bake it from frozen (add egg wash just before baking) and add 15-20 minutes to the bake time OR you can thaw it in the refrigerator overnight and bake as directed, adding the egg wash just before baking.
+Freezing the Pot Pie (Unbaked): Assemble the pie but don’t add the egg wash.
+Flash freeze on a baking sheet for 1 hour, then wrap tightly in plastic wrap and a freezer bag.
+Freeze for up to 3 months.
+Bake from frozen (add egg wash right before baking and add 15-20 minutes to the bake time) or thaw in the fridge overnight and bake as directed.

 Freezing the Pot Pie (Baked): If you’ve already baked the pie, let it cool completely before freezing.
 Wrap it tightly in plastic wrap and foil, or cut it into slices and store in airtight containers.
 Freeze for up to 2 months.
 Reheat frozen slices in the oven at 350°F for 20–25 minutes, or until heated through.